Pixapay

 1. Funding depends on who is making the investment.
 Municipal-owned companies have different fundings than farm associations.

-1. Meetings with those interested in joining the biogas cooperation: what kind of model are they ready to commit to.
+1. Finally, it’s important to conduct meetings with those interested in joining the biogas cooperation in order to understand what kind of model they are ready to commit to.

 1. It is very important to agree on contracts and the responsibilities in detail before making an investment decision.